huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 is advantageous depending on the original code base.

-If the original code-base allows you to decompose the model into smaller sub-components, *e.g.* if the original code-base can easily be run in eager mode, it is usually worth the effort to do so.
+If the original code-base allows you to decompose the model into smaller sub-components, *e.g.*, if the original code-base can easily be run in eager mode, it is usually worth the effort to do so.
 There are some important advantages to taking the more difficult road in the beginning: